cristcorrea/phyton/README.txt

-## Program for electrobisturi functional control calculation
+## Program for the calculation of the functional control of the electrosurgical unit